Mastodon Mastodon Mastodon Mastodon

 A significant shift in cybercriminal tactics has been revealed as the notorious hacking group Hunters International announces its transition away from traditional ransomware operations.
-According to a recent Group-IB intelligence report, the organization is pivoting towards pure data theft and extortion methods, marking a notable evolution in cyber threat landscapes.
+According to a recent Group-IB intelligence report, the organization is pivoting towards pure data theft and extortion methods, marking a notable evolution in the cyber threat landscape.

 Strategic Transformation: The Emergence of World Leaks